UvinduW/RCAutopilot/README.md

 ## How to set up the project
 ### Wiring
 - Connect the PWM pin (white wire) for the ESC (controlling main forwards/backwards motor) to pin 9 of the Arduino
-- Connect the PWM pin for the front steering motor (controlling left/right steering) to pin 8 of the Arduino
+- Connect the PWM pin for the front steering servo (controlling left/right steering - yellow wire on mine) to pin 8 of the Arduino
 - Ensure ESC is common grounded with the Arduino by connecting ground of ESC (black wire) to the GND pin on the Arduino

 ### ESC Calibration